hgcl/clara-le/pages/posts/16-sunbathing-on-planet-earth.md

 ## Life peek: Sunbathing on planet Earth

 Last week, Robin and I were [walking on the frozen canal](/posts/15-walk-on-the-frozen-canal).
-This weekend, we took off our hats, coats and gloves, had a long walk outside that finished in the best possible way—with a cup of coffee in the sun.
+This weekend, we took off our hats, coats and gloves, had a long walk outside that finished in the best possible way — with a cup of coffee in the sun.

 On February 18, 2021, NASA's Perseverance rover landed on Mars.
 At the exact same time, something else was happening.
 I was completing the first illustration of my _Tiny Worlds_ project.
 Have a look at the [final SVG](/playground/tiny-world-1).